Ortus-Solutions/commandbox/readme.md

 **Requirements**

-* JAVA Runtime Environment, atleast 1.6.0 (http://java.com/download)
+* JAVA Runtime Environment, at least 1.7.0 (http://java.com/download) or you can download the CommandBox versions with JRE included.

 **Package repository for REDHAT based Linux:**